jcbm/notes/Domain_modeling_made_functional(Wlaschin, Scott)/Ch_01_Introducing_Domain_Driven_Design.md

 Each of these areas corresponds to a domain.
 Sub-domains: Within a domain might be areas that are distinctive as well.

-When partitioning a domain into smaller parts we must be careful: it’s tempting to want clear, crisp boundaries, but the real world is fuzzy, e.g. there's some overlap between order-taking, shipping and billing.
+When partitioning a domain into smaller parts we must be careful not to create to clear boundaries; the real world is fuzzy, e.g. there's some overlap between order-taking, shipping and billing.
 Someone in one of these departments must know a little about how the others work.

 ## Creating a Solution Using Bounded Contexts